ianhinder/EccentricIMR/README.md

 Copyright (C) Ian Hinder, 2017.

-See _Hinder, Kidder and Pfeiffer - An eccentric binary black hole inspiral-merger-ringdown gravitational waveform model from numerical relativity and post-Newtonian theory_, 2017 for details of the construction of the waveform.
+See [Hinder, Kidder and Pfeiffer - An eccentric binary black hole inspiral-merger-ringdown gravitational waveform model from numerical relativity and post-Newtonian theory, 2017](http://arxiv.org/abs/1709.02007) for details of the construction of the waveform.

 ## Installation